Limp Bizkit: Slipknot

 Taylor later claimed that feud began to subside during the late 2000s after the two bands shared a friendly encounter during the 2009 Download Festival in which Durst approached him, informing Taylor that his children were fans of Slipknot's music.
 Durst asked Taylor if he would sign several autographs for his son, to which Taylor kindly obliged.
 The two would continue to find themselves on friendlier terms in 2010.
 While Limp Bizkit was recording "Gold Cobra", Durst included a line on the song 90.2.10 giving a shoutout to Taylor.
 Limp Bizkit was later booked on the 2014 Japanese leg of Slipknot's Knotfest tour along with Korn.

 In August 2021, Limp Bizkit gave a public tribute to Slipknot drummer Joey Jordison who had recently died on July 26.
 Durst and the band paid tribute to him during their concert in Des Moines, Iowa (Slipknot's hometown).
 Durst asked the audience: "Slipknot's from somewhere around here, aren't they?" before expressing support for Jordison and the rest of the band, later telling the crowd "Rest in peace, let's hear it!
 That's beautiful.
 Life is short and it's always fleeting so, man, let's just remember all we are is right now" while riling the crowd to chant Jordison's name.
-On May 19, 2024, Slipknot turntablist Sid Wilson made a live appearance during Limp Bizkit's performance at that year's Sonic Temple festival in Columbus, Ohio.
+On May 19, 2024, former Slipknot turntablist Sid Wilson made a live appearance during Limp Bizkit's performance at that year's Sonic Temple festival in Columbus, Ohio.